harrisoncramer/fullstack-template/README.md

 Run the image (map the ports): `docker run -dit -p 3000:3000 yourusername/yourapp`

-**Github Actions
-The github actions in this repository are configured to build and push a Docker image to my account by default.
+**The github actions in this repository are configured to build and push a Docker image to my account by default.
 You can either delete the `.github` folder or configure them with your own account + credentials.
+You may also delete the docker job, leaving the other CI tests in place.